alan-j-hu/alan-j-hu.github.io/content/writing/pattern-matching.md

 constructor pattern in each clause.

-Pattern matching is a powerful programming language feature that allows people to write code that closely resmbles the high-level domain logic.
+Pattern matching is a powerful programming language feature that allows people to write code that closely resembles the high-level domain logic.
 Pattern matching is entering the mainstream as more programming languages are adopting it.
 ML-style pattern matching is one variation of pattern matching which benefits from type safety, composability of patterns, and the ability to